ESEC-FSE/ESEC-FSE.github.io/README.md

   Check whether you have Ruby 2.1.0 or higher installed on your system.
 * `gem install bundler`
   [Bundler](https://bundler.io/) is used to manage the gems needed to build the website.
-* `bundle install` In the root directory of the Repository.
+* `bundle install --path .gems` In the root directory of the Repository.
   Install all gems needed to build the website.

 The following command only has to be restarted if the `_config.yml` file is changed.